dozoisch/react-redux-provide/README.md

   });
   ```

+Additionally, if `window.clientStates` exists and contains a key matching the provider key, its value will be merged into the store's initial state.

 ### key

 Optional string or function.
 Defaults to its respective `key` within the `providers` object.
 See the [example below](#quick-example) for more about the `providers` object.